 - Is an email address provided?

-- If the applicant is under 18 is there a parent consent form completed also and has their parent / guardian filled out the Under 18 NVB1 form?
+- If the applicant is under 18 is there a Parent/Guardian Consent Form completed also and has their parent / guardian filled out the Under 18 NVB1 form?

 Vetting Applicants under 18 years

-If you have a vetting applicant who is 16-18 year old, then their parent or guardian are required to complete the parent consent form.
+If you have a vetting applicant who is 16-18 year old, then their parent or guardian are required to complete the Parent/Guardian Consent Form.
 The parent or guardian must supply their own email address and phone number on the Vetting Invitation form for Under 18’s and not the child’s email address.